Your preferences have been updated.

 Seafood is not just a staple on the One happy island; it’s also a specialty!

-Indeed, fresh and delicious seafood can be found on nearly every corner on the island of Aruba, and in many cases, is prepared using methods centuries old.
+Indeed, fresh and delicious seafood can be found on nearly every corner on the island of Aruba, and in many cases, it is prepared using methods centuries old.

 But it’s not just traditional cooking that Aruba specializes in: there are also contemporary seafood restaurants serving up exciting and exotic dishes created by professional chefs from all around the world!